 Also, if you offer downloadables on your website, you can use legitimate interest as your lawful basis.
 It is implied that the data subject gave you his/her email address so you can send them the content.

 However, you can’t use that personal information in your marketing campaigns later.

 Make sure you explain who collects data, which data is collected and for what purposes, how you will process that data, and if any third parties are involved.

 In the research “State of Connected Customer” by Salesforce, 86 % of surveyed individuals said that explaining how a company is using their information to give them a better customer experience, makes them more likely to trust that company with their personal information.

 3️⃣MAKE UNSUBSCRIBE EASY

 Remember, you have to enable your contacts to opt-out (unsubscribe) as easily as they opted-in (subscribed).
-Ideally, it is done through the self-service interface, that creates unique hashed links for each data subject, and allows your contacts to manage their requests and communicate their preferences in a GDPR compliant way.
+Ideally, it is done through the self-service interface, which creates unique hashed links for each data subject, and allows your contacts to manage their requests and communicate their preferences in a GDPR-compliant way.

 4️⃣ KEEP YOUR CONSENT BOXES UNTICKED

 Pre-ticked consent forms are a big NO!
 All marketing platforms now have an easy way for you to set it up.
 Silence, pre-ticked boxes, or inactivity are not considered consent.